nutspatial/wowi/README.md

-for clusters of acute malnutrition — either high or low, depending on the user’s specification — across the survey area, and returns three main outputs: (1) an interactive HTML map displaying the detected clusters (previewed below); (2) a .txt file containing the results; and (3) a table with summary statistics and metadata parsed from the .txt file.
+for clusters of acute malnutrition — either high or low, depending on the user’s specification — across the survey area, and returns three main outputs: (1) an interactive HTML map displaying the detected clusters (previewed below); (2) a `.txt` file containing the results;
+and (3) a table with summary statistics and metadata parsed from the `.txt` file.

-This package is particularly handy when working with datasets that span multiple areas or administrative units, enabling consistent, area-wise detection of hotspots and coldspots.
-It also generates additional GIS-based files (e.g., shapefiles), which can be useful for further geospatial manipulation or integration into other mapping workflows.
+The package is particularly handy when working with datasets that span multiple areas or administrative units, enabling consistent, area-wise detection of hotspots and coldspots.
+Moreover, it generates additional GIS-based files (e.g., shapefiles) that can be useful for further geospatial manipulation or integration into other mapping workflows.

 ### A glimpse of detected hotspots and coldspots